Toki Pona: Modifiers

 Demonstratives, numerals, and possessive pronouns come after the head like other modifiers.

 Verbs

 Toki Pona does not inflect verbs according to person, tense, mood, or voice, as the language features no inflection whatsoever.
 Person is indicated by the subject of the verb; time is indicated through context or by a temporal adverb in the sentence.

-Prepositions are used in the predicate in place of a regular verb.
+Prepositions can be used in the predicate in place of a regular verb.